Chip Ganassi Racing: IndyCar Series history

-Beginning in the 2017 season, Ganassi changed engine suppliers back to Honda, retaining their four drivers.
+Beginning in the 2017 season, Ganassi changed engine suppliers back to full-works Honda in a bid for serious title contender, retaining their four drivers and thus earned full-factory support from Honda.
 Also, 2017 marked the end of Target sponsorship in Indycar, as a new chairman elected to change the retail giant's sporting sponsorships.

 For 2018, Ganassi would downsize to two cars, with Kimball and Chilton taking their sponsorship over to Carlin due to the team's cost-efficiency.
 Scott Dixon remains in the No. 9 with sponsorship from PNC Bank.
 In addition, Ganassi signed the 2017 Indycar Rookie of the Year Ed Jones to drive the No. 10 car in 2018, with sponsorship from NTT Data, replacing Tony Kanaan.
 Dixon would win his fifth IndyCar title on the strength of wins at Detroit, Texas, and Toronto.
 Jones would only have two podiums and was released at season's end in favor of Formula E driver Felix Rosenqvist.

 For the 2019 season, Dixon would again find victory at Detroit as well as Mid-Ohio, but an inconsistent season would leave him a distant fourth in points.
 Rosenqvist would have a consistent season, fending off Colton Herta for Rookie of the Year honors.
 The 2020 season saw the return of its No. 8 entry, driven by former Alfa Romeo Racing driver Marcus Ericsson.

 Scott Dixon started the delayed 2020 season very strong, winning the first three races at Texas, Indianapolis, and Road America.
 Dixon also went on to win at Gateway en route to his 6th Indycar championship.
 In the No. 10, Rosenqvist would score his first win at Road America.

 For 2021, Felix Rosenqvist left the team to join Arrow McLaren SP with Alex Palou taking his seat.
 The team also expanded to 4 cars for the first time since 2017 with 7 time NASCAR Cup Series champion Jimmie Johnson driving the road and street courses in the No. 48 car.
 For the ovals, they have former driver Tony Kanaan.
 The team scored the most wins by any team in the IndyCar series.
 Dixon would take only one win on the season and was not able his title.
 His teammates Palou and Ericsson had breakout years.
 Ericsson took wins at Detroit and the inaugural round at Nashville while Palou would take wins at Barber, Road America, and Portland to win his first IndyCar championship.
 Palou would become the third Ganassi driver to win the IndyCar Series championship since the team joined the IndyCar Series and the first one other than Dixon since 2011.